stas2k/galspanic/README.md

 I have tested it on a X68000 Expert system.

-Users have reported success with XVI.
+Users have reported success with XVI and ACE as well.

 ## GAL Equations